1. Home

 Can I speed the process up?

-Unfortunately, no. There is nothing that you, WPX Hosting, or anyone else can do to reduce DNS propagation time.
+Unfortunately, no. You, WPX Hosting, or anyone else can do nothing to reduce DNS propagation time.
 It is simply a case of waiting for this automated process to complete itself.

 If have any other questions on the topic, please contact WPX Support via live chat (use the bottom right-hand widget) and they will respond and help within 30 seconds or less.